MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/platform-specifics/consuming/android.md

 - Using the default padding and shadow values of Android buttons.
 For more information, see [Using Android Buttons](#button-padding-shadow).
 - Setting the input method editor options for the soft keyboard for an [`Entry`](xref:Xamarin.Forms.Entry).
 For more information, see [Setting Entry Input Method Editor Options](#entry-imeoptions).
+- Enabling a drop shadow on a `ImageButton`.
+For more information, see [Enabling a Drop Shadow on a ImageButton](#imagebutton-drop-shadow).
 - Enabling fast scrolling in a [`ListView`](xref:Xamarin.Forms.ListView) For more information, see [Enabling Fast Scrolling in a ListView](#fastscroll).
 - Controlling whether a [`WebView`](xref:Xamarin.Forms.WebView) can display mixed content.
 For more information, see [Enabling Mixed Content in a WebView](#webview-mixed-content).